harrykipper/covid/README.md

 ### Agents

-The population of Vo' is imported in the model upon setup.
+The population of Vo' Euganeo (Padua, Italy - 3300 residents) is imported in the model upon setup.
 Agent attributes are _age_, _gender_, and _marital status_ (source: http://demo.istat.it/pop2019/index3.html).

 ### Networks